jstitch/st_roguelike/README.md

 Files Info
 ----------
 - roguewarts.py is the entrance to the game, where the main loop lives.
-- libtcod.so is the library which supports a lot of the game's internals.
 - data/ holds data files for the game
 - libtcod/ holds the python module for libtcod
 - game/ holds the game engine logic